psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 1. Either take your scrap with you.
     - Alternatively, break it into useful-sized pieces before leaving it in the scrap bin.
         - Nobody wants your 1 inch wide sticks and they clutter up the bin.
-        - Bonus points if you planned ahead and laser-cut your scraps into usable-sized pieces.
 1. Ask a manager if you forgot to clean up anything.
 1. __Don't forget to pay for your session and any material you purchased!__